handsonarchitects/blog/content/blog/2025/denial-of-wallet-cost-aware-rate-limiting-part-2/index.md

 ### Sliding Window Algorithm

-The Sliding Window algorithm maintains a continuously moving time window and tracks requests within that rolling interval, providing more accurate rate limiting than fixed windows ([GeeksforGeeks](https://www.geeksforgeeks.org/system-design/rate-limiting-algorithms-system-design/), [RD Blog](https://rdiachenko.com/posts/arch/rate-limiting/sliding-window-algorithm/)).
+The Sliding Window algorithm maintains a continuously moving time window and tracks requests within that rolling interval, providing more accurate rate limiting than fixed windows.
 The classic implementation (Sliding Window Log) tracks individual request timestamps and costs.
 The memory-optimized variant (Sliding Window Counter) uses weighted counts from fixed windows to reduce memory overhead while approximating the sliding behavior.

 In cost-aware implementations, the sliding window tracks total cost consumed within the rolling time period.
 Each request's cost is recorded with its timestamp.
 As time advances, costs outside the window are discarded.